-Answer: There is no direct mention in the Bible about pedophilia, but that does not mean that this is something that we cannot address with timeless principles that come out of Scripture.
-One concept that we could look to is the sin of "fornication," and this word has the same idea in both the Hebrew and the Greek.
-The Greek word is porneia, and we get the English word "porno" from this word.
-One can recognize that it is the basis for the word "pornography."
-The word in Scripture refers to any illicit sexual activity, and this would include the abhorrent acts of a pedophile, including the gathering and trading of graphic sexual pictures of young children.
-People who involve themselves in this type of activity usually graduate from looking to actual actions that bring harm to children.
-Fornication is something that is present on the lists of the "lusts of the flesh” (Galatians 5:16–21) and also on the list of the evil things that come out of the heart of man apart from God (Mark 7:21–23).
+Answer: There is no direct mention of pedophilia in the Bible.
+But, there are numerous biblical principles that definitely apply to this perverted and abusive sin.
+One such principle is the Bible’s view of the sin of fornication.
+The word translated “fornication” has the same idea in both the Hebrew and the Greek.
+The Greek word is porneia, from which we get the English words porno and pornography.
+The word in Scripture refers to any illicit sexual activity, and this would have to include the abhorrent acts of a pedophile—including the gathering and trading of obscene or indecent pictures of young children.
+People who use this type of pornography usually graduate from looking to actually doing, bringing great harm to children.
+Fornication is among the “lusts of the flesh” (Galatians 5:16–21) and among the evil things that come from the heart of a man apart from God (Mark 7:21–23).

-Pedophiles are people who fall under the characteristic of being “without natural affection” (Romans 1:31; 2 Timothy 3:2).
-The phrase “without natural affection” is translated from one Greek word, and it means “inhuman, unloving and unsociable.”
+Pedophiles share the characteristic of being “without natural affection” (Romans 1:31; 2 Timothy 3:2).
+The phrase “without natural affection” is translated from one Greek word, which means “inhuman, unloving, and unsociable.”
 One without natural affection acts in ways that are against the social norm.
 This would certainly describe a pedophile.

-In addition, there is a principle that can be taken from Jesus’ words about children.
-Jesus used a child to teach His disciples that childlike faith is what is necessary for entrance into the kingdom of heaven and that the Father has concern for all of His “little ones” (Matthew 18:1–14).
-Although the faith as of a child is the context, it is not a stretch to use verse 10 as a basis for a principle about the treatment of children: "But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” (Matthew 18:10, King James Version).
-The word "offend" in the Greek means “to cause one to stumble, to put a stumbling block or impediment in the way, upon which another may trip and fall, to entice to sin, to cause a person to begin to distrust and desert one whom he ought to trust and obey, to cause to fall away, to cause one displeasure at a thing, or to make indignant.
+In addition, there is a principle found in Jesus’ words about children.
+Jesus used a child to teach His disciples that childlike faith is necessary for entrance into the kingdom of heaven.
+At the same time, He said that the Father has concern for all of His “little ones” (Matthew 18:1–14).
+In that passage, Jesus says, “But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” (Matthew 18:10, KJV).
+The word offend in the Greek means “to cause one to stumble, to put a stumbling block or impediment in the way, upon which another may trip and fall, to entice to sin, or to cause a person to begin to distrust and desert one whom he ought to trust and obey.”

-These definitions of the word "offend" can easily be applied to the actions of a practicing pedophile.
-The fact that an offence against a child is seen as something that is so serious also lends weight to this application.
-Of course, this principle can be applied to a wide range of child-abusive actions, and it seems to really make the case against anyone who would bring harm to a child.
+These definitions of the word offend can easily be applied to the actions of a pedophile.
+Of course, the principle of not harming a child can be applied to a wide range of child-abusive actions, and Matthew 18:10 makes the case against anyone who would bring any type of harm to a child.